ramandv/obsidian-snippets-manager/README.md

 ## Overview

-The **Snippets Manager Plugin** for Obsidian allows you to manage and quickly insert text snippets stored in a markdown file.
+The **Snippets Manager Plugin** for Obsidian allows you to manage and quickly insert text snippets stored in a markdown file (or folder of markdown files, including subfolders).
 This plugin enhances your workflow by enabling fuzzy search for snippets, allowing you to copy them to your clipboard or directly paste them at the cursor position in your active note.
 Now, with Alfred integration and Awesome ChatGPT Prompts support, it's even more powerful.

 ![Obsidian Snippet Manager](https://github.com/user-attachments/assets/95f10833-faff-4313-8263-89dae134c60b)